thephoeron/LLTHW/book/1-04-0-lists.md

 **More Quoting**

-Because `quote` supresses evaluation, you can easily use it to more easily build deeply nested structures.
+Because `quote` supresses evaluation, you can use it to more easily build deeply nested structures.

 ```lisp
 * (list 1 (list 2 3) (list 4 (list (list 5) 6 7 8)))